 Here are a few views of how the setup works in my living room to control two lights.
 First, the zoomed out view:

 Here’s a more detailed view of the setup:

 And here’s a panorama of the room without furniture, scrunched way up so you can see the entire setup:

-I still consider my living room a work in progress, but love how it’s coming together.
+I still consider my living room a work in progress (those couches were out the next week! yikes!), but love how it’s coming together.
 Here are a few work-in-progress shots.

 Speaking of animals, I had a particularly unwanted audience while photographing for this post.
 My nemesis, the groundhog:

-In 2015 I made the big plunge into tiny living, and two chandeliers made it past the love inventory into my downsized life.
-Although my studio apartment in downtown Seattle had overhead lighting, it never seemed bright enough to push back the gloom of Seattle winter enough to work on the art, craft, and DIY projects that demand good lighting.
-So I hung a chandelier in my apartment and repeated this method once again, this time with one change: instead of mounting the wireless remote as a light switch, I hung it with the velcro-style command strips.
+In 2015 I made the big plunge into tiny living, and two chandeliers made it past the “love-inventory” and were packed into my downsized life.
+Although my studio apartment in downtown Seattle had overhead lighting, it never seemed bright enough to push back the gloom of Seattle winter enough to work on the art, craft, and DIY projects that I love.
+So I hung a chandelier in my apartment and repeated this method once again, this time with one change: instead of mounting the wireless remote as a light switch, I hung it with velcro-style command strips.
 This allows me to carry the remote to bed with me on nights I want the room fully lit as I get ready for bed, and turn the light off- without getting up- when I’m ready for bed.
 This has been such a small luxury- and such a delight to settle into bed with a book by the warm light of a chandelier.

 If this tutorial saved you the expense of having an electrician in and out to convert your light fixture, would you consider saying thanks by becoming a $1 sponsor to help keep this website operating?